data2health/maturity-model/docs/index.md

 ## Welcome to the Informatics Maturity Model Project

-Maturity Models, a project of the National Center for Data to Health (grant U24TR002306), aims to help CTSAs define
+Maturity Model is a project of the National Center for Data to Health (grant U24TR002306).

 [About this project and its people](pages/about.md)